British Rail Class 40

-The British Rail Class 40 is a type of British railway diesel electric locomotive.
-A total of 200 were built by English Electric between 1958 and 1962.
-They were numbered D200-D399.
-Despite their initial success, by the time the last examples were entering service they were already being replaced on some top-level duties by more powerful locomotives.
-As they were slowly relegated from express passenger uses, the type found work on secondary passenger and freight services where they worked for many years.
+The British Rail Class 40 is a type of railway diesel-electric locomotive.
+A total of 200 were built by English Electric between 1958 and 1962, numbered D200-D399.
+Despite their initial success, by the time the last examples were entering service, they were already being replaced on some top-level duties by more powerful locomotives.
+As they were slowly relegated from express passenger use, the type found work on secondary passenger and freight services which they hauled for many years.
 The final locomotives ended regular service in 1985.
 The locomotives were commonly known as "Whistlers" because of the distinctive noise made by their turbochargers.

 Origins

-The origins of the Class 40 fleet lay in the prototype diesel locomotives (LMS No. 10000 and 10001 ordered by the London, Midland and Scottish Railway and British Railways and D16/2 ordered by British Railways between 1947 and 1954) and most notably with the Southern Region locomotive No. 10203, which was powered by English Electric's 16SVT MkII engine developing 2,000 bhp (1,460 kW).
+The origins of the Class 40 fleet lay in the prototype diesel locomotives LMS No. 10000 and 10001, ordered by the London, Midland and Scottish Railway; Class D16/2, ordered by British Railways between 1947 and 1954); and, most notably, with the Southern Region locomotive no. 10203, which was powered by English Electric's 16SVT MkII engine, developing 2,000 bhp (1,460 kW).
 The bogie design and power train of 10203 was used almost unchanged on the first ten production Class 40s.